Las Vegas, Nevada

 This is the second puzzle I've done at MagicCon and it's easily my favourite part (aside from the Magic, of course).
 It's kind of like an escape room puzzle, but magic themed.
 It usually consists of figuring out a bunch of words based on clues, and then using those words as a cipher for a different part of the puzzle.
 The booth for the puzzle is usually themed really well and has a cool vibe.
 I had a lot of fun doing the puzzle with the other players while I was there.
 I got a "red mana" pin and left to hit the lounge before the breakfast spread was taken away.
 I also wanted to pick up my daily stuff for having a Black Lotus badge.
 I hadn't realized how many free "events" came with the Black Lotus badge, and had foolishly signed up for scheduled events.
 I got my daily stuff, filled my bag with sodas and apples and left immediately to get to my event.

-The "Unknown" is Referring to the Fun
+The "Unknown" is Referring to the Rules

 I ended up with very few decent legendary creatures so I went with "Your Favourite Missing Character".
 This card is fine, but not amazing.
 Two of my unknown cards were "Mana Conference" a card that had each player secretly choose a color.
 I actually think this card is really well designed, and fun to play with.
-Unfortunately I can't say that for all the other unknown cards.
-There were a lot of rules questions in my games that I ended up heading off, I also answered some questions for folks around me a few times.
 I finished build quick and found an opponent right away.
-Later I heard that there were some basic land shortages, but I guess I dodged those by building fast.
+The allotted time on the website for this event was like 4 hours, but I ended up being done by around 2:00pm.

 Trumpeting Snares